khangchung15/clueless/README.md

 ## Development

-- Frontend: React + TypeScript + Vite
+- Frontend: Svelte + TypeScript + Vite
 - Backend: Node.js + Express
 - AI: Ollama with Mistral model

 ## Note

 This game requires Ollama to be running locally on your machine.
 The backend connects to `http://localhost:11434` to communicate with Ollama.
+There is no public or cloud deployment; everything runs on your computer.

 ## License